Like any campaign, visibility and progress reports are essential to your campaign’s profile, member support and success.

 - Apply good meeting etiquette – ensure the timing and location are convenient; stick to published times; encourage dialogue, participation and the exchange of ideas.
 Lunch breaks are often popular and have the added advantage of encouraging a break in the working day.

 - Focus on WTYT alone so the meeting isn’t side-tracked by other agendas.

 - If members raise concerns that cannot be resolved there and then, take them away but commit to when you’ll respond.

 - Don’t close a meeting without agreeing arrangements for the next one, when you’ll be able to update them on the campaign and report back on progress.
 Encourage people to take forward campaign messages.

 The key point is that members can feel isolated, especially if under pressure to work long hours.
 They may feel helpless.
 Organising people gets them together to share their experiences, develop solutions and collectively agree proposals for negotiating improvements.
 The more organised, the stronger the collective voice!

-Click here for more information on the campaign resources available for members.
+Click here for more information on the resources available for members.